-- Do your research: check travel advice, and your foreign office/ministry’s website, for your destination online.
+- Inform yourself: check travel advice, and your foreign office/ministry’s website, for your destination online.

-- Don’t keep your valuables in one place or carry them in your back pocket – if a thief wants your handbag, wallet, phone let them take it
+- Don’t keep your valuables in one place– if a thief wants your handbag, wallet, phone let them take it

 - Only use registered taxis – don’t accept lifts from strangers

 - Tell friends of your plans – use a buddy system so someone knows where you are